-Baltic is a young watch brand that makes unique “neo-vintage” watch designs powered by accessibly priced Japanese movements.
-The French-based company successfully launched their first watch collection on Kickstarter in 2017, exceeding their goal by over $500K.
+Baltic is a new watch brand that makes unique “neo-vintage” watch designs powered by accessibly-priced Japanese movements.
+The French-based company successfully launched its first watch collection on Kickstarter in 2017.

-At the moment Baltic is one of the hottest microbrand watch companies, and with no desire to stop the momentum they gained with the original watch they’ve created a second collection.
+At the moment Baltic is one of the hottest microbrand watch companies and they exceeded their goal by over $500K and they’ve already created a second collection.

-Baltic’s first dive watch, the Aquascape, was announced earlier this month and then became available for pre-order on Baltic.com November 21st.
-According to the company, the first 300 pieces will be numbered, and despite a delivery date well in to next year (June 2019) they sold out the first 300 within 27 minutes of opening pre-orders.
+Baltic’s first dive watch, the Aquascaphe, was announced earlier this month and then became available for pre-order on Baltic.com on November 21st.
+According to the company, the first 300 pieces will be numbered, and despite a delivery date well into next year (June 2019) they sold out the first 300 within 27 minutes of opening pre-orders.

 Wonder what makes the brand so popular?

 From a purist’s perspective, the 39 mm diameter and 12 mm thickness (as well as the 47 mm length and 20 mm lugs) are ideal measurements.
 The dial which combines triangle hour markers that feature a sandwich construction, and printed indices, is aesthetically unique.
 Even the unidirectional dive bezel is distinguished by a sapphire crystal insert compared to aluminum or ceramic for most dive watches.
 Pencil-shaped hour and minute hands and a lollipop second hand are well executed within the design.
 Overall, the classicly appealing retro dive watch and low price have created a high demand, and that should come as no surprise considering the sales results produced with the first watch.